paramount97/cbt-spike/README.md

-# Example Spring Boot project as part of CBT spike- Contract Based Testing  spike
+# Example Spring Boot project for CBT- Contract Based Testing

 #### This project components are as follows:
 * consumer zodiac: Consumer microservice